open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

-Metric instrument names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.
+Metric instrument names should include their namespacing in the name.
+For example, HTTP metrics should be prefixed by "http_".

 Metric instrument names SHOULD be semantically meaningful, even when viewed outside of the context of the originating Meter name.
 For example, when instrumenting